Skip to content

 What Happens If You Need Help

 First, you can call the toll-free helpline on 0800 006 008.
 It’s available 24 hours a day, 7 days a week.
 You’ll be connected to a trained counsellor who will listen without judgement and help you figure out what to do next.
-They can offer support over the phone or connect you with free in-person counselling near where you live.
+They can offer support over the phone or connect you with free in-person counselling near you.

 You can also email the support team at helpline@responsiblegambling.org.za or send a message via WhatsApp or SMS to 076 675 0710.